faraplay/zundamahjong/README.md

 uv run -m zundamahjong --debug
 ```

-To run the debug client, navigate to the `client` folder and start the Vite debug server with
+This will take care of starting the [Vite](https://vite.dev/) debug server in
+the background and proxy requests for static assets directly to it.
+You are
+free to start it manually (before running the above!) by navigating to the
+`client` folder and running

 ```sh
 npm run dev